TheGoldLab/Lab_Pipelines/README.md

 Open Visual Studio Code (VS Code) or another integrated development environment (IDE) for editing code.
 Install the Python extension for VS Code (also under the Extensions tab on the left) to make it work as a Python editor.
 The custom Python code works within the gold_pipelines conda environment.
 You must first create this environment, similar to what you did for pyramid.
-In the terminal, copy and paste the code below, after subsituting your parent directory, to create and activate the gold_pipelines conda environment.
+In the terminal of VS Code copy and paste the code below, after subsituting your parent directory, to create and activate the gold_pipelines conda environment.
 You can read more about activation here.
 ```
 cd <your_parent_path>\GitHub\Lab_Pipelines
 conda env create -f environment.yml